padcom/react-example-02/README.md

 The entire setup of test environment happens in `src/test/setup.js` and can serve as extension point for further enhancements.

+ESLint configuration is tweaked in tests to reflect that setup.
+In particular global variables are made available for the linter.

 ### Application structure - Redux store and reducers